 Qatar says it’s engaged with mediators to reopen Rafah crossing into Gaza

-Humanitarian groups say that Israeli restrictions continue to hamper aid deliveries, a clear violation of the ceasefire deal.
+Humanitarian groups say Israeli restrictions continue to hamper aid deliveries, a clear violation of truce deal.

-The Qatari foreign ministry spokesperson has said Doha is engaged with mediators to reopen the Rafah crossing into besieged Gaza and deliver aid.
+The Qatari Ministry of Foreign Affairs has said Doha is engaged with mediators to reopen the Rafah crossing into besieged Gaza and deliver aid.

-Communications are ongoing, spokesman Majed Al-Ansari said in a press conference Tuesday, though more details were not immediately available.
+Communications are ongoing, Foreign Ministry spokesman Majed al-Ansari said in a news conference on Tuesday, though more details were not immediately available.

 “We are working with mediator[s] to ensure we reach the second phase of Gaza ceasefire.
-We demanded that humanitarian aid is not used as a political blackmail,” Al-Ansari said.
+We demanded that humanitarian aid is not used as a political blackmail,” al-Ansari said.

-Reopening Gaza’s Rafah crossing with Egypt was a condition of the first phase of the ceasefire that went into effect October 10.
-But it has remained closed as humanitarian groups say that Israeli restrictions continue to hamper aid deliveries, a clear violation of the agreement.
+Reopening Gaza’s Rafah crossing with Egypt was a condition of the first phase of the ceasefire that went into effect on October 10.
+But it has remained closed as humanitarian groups say Israeli restrictions continue to hamper aid deliveries, a clear violation of the agreement.

 The crossing had long been Gaza’s only connection to the outside world until the Israeli military occupied the Palestinian side in May 2024.

-The latest rumour of a potential reopening came on January 1, when Israel’s Kan broadcaster reported that Israeli authorities were preparing to reopen the crossing in “both directions” following pressure from US President Donald Trump.
+The latest rumour of a potential reopening came on January 1, when Israel’s broadcaster Kan reported that Israeli authorities were preparing to reopen the crossing in “both directions” following pressure from United States President Donald Trump.

 A two-way opening would mark a shift from an earlier Israeli policy that stated the crossing would only open “exclusively for the exit of residents from the Gaza Strip to Egypt”.
 The policy drew condemnation from regional governments, including Egypt and Qatar, with officials warning against the ethnic cleansing of Gaza.

-Hope, and trepidation, over potential reopening
+Hope and trepidation over potential reopening

 Although many Palestinians expressed relief at the thought of the Rafah crossing reopening for medical treatment and education, others fear it will indeed be used to ferry Palestinians permanently out of Gaza under the guise of fulfilling the ceasefire agreement.